adorsys/keycloak-config-cli/CONTRIBUTING.md

 1. Update the [README.md](README.md) or [DOCUMENTATION.md](DOCUMENTATION.md) with details of changes to the interface, this includes new environment variables, useful file locations and other parameters.
 2. If possible add test case to cover the issues or new feature.
+3. In case the PR adds a new feature or fixed a bug, drop a line inside the [CHANGELOG.md](CHANGELOG.md).

 Tip: Use `mvn license:update-file-header` to generate licence headers.